Approximation Algorithms for Maximin Fair Division: Notation and Preliminaries

 \begin{definition}[Maximin Share] For an agent $i \in [n]$ and a subset of goods $S \subseteq [m]$, the $n$-maximin share is defined to be

 \end{definition}

-For ease of presentation, we will use $\mu_i$ to denote $\mu_i^n([m])$ and use maximin share for $n$-maximin share, whenever $n$ is clear from context.
+For ease of presentation, we will use $\mu_i$ to denote $\mu_i^n([m])$ and use the term maximin share to refer to the $n$-maximin share, whenever $n$ is clear from the context.
 Ideally, we would like to ensure fairness by partitioning the goods such that each agent gets her maximin share, i.e., partition the goods into subsets $(A_1, A_2, \ldots, A_n) \in \Pi_n(m)$ such that $v_i(A_i) \geq \mu_i$ for all $ i \in [n]$.

 Since such partitions do not always exist (see Appendix~\ref{example:mms:existance} for an example), a natural goal is to study approximation guarantees.
 In particular, our objective is to develop efficient algorithms that determine a partition $(A_1, \ldots, A_n) \in \Pi_n(m)$ wherein each agent, $i$, gets a bundle, $A_i$, of value (under $v_i$) at least $\alpha$ times her maximin share, with $\alpha \in (0,1]$ being as large as possible.
-We call such partitions as $\alpha$-approximate maximin fair allocations.
+We call such partitions as \emph{$\alpha$-approximate maximin fair} allocations.
 When $\alpha=1$, we say that the allocation is maximin fair.

-In this work we develop simple and efficient algorithms that achieve this objective with $\alpha = \frac{2}{3}$ for additive valuations and $\alpha = \frac{1}{10}$ for submodular valuations.
+In this work we develop simple and efficient algorithms that achieve this objective with $\alpha = 2/3$ for additive valuations and $\alpha = 0.21$ for submodular valuations.